 When getting ready for a cruise, many people are unsure how much cash to bring.
 The cruise has been paid for, and most costs have already been purchased through drink and dining packages, and pre-booked shore excursions for days in port.

-Many people suggest $100 per day, and this has generally worked well for me in my cruising experiences, but there are a lot of variables to consider.
+Many people suggest $100 per day, and this has generally worked well for me in my cruising experiences.

 Here are some guidelines to help you decide how much money to bring on a cruise.

 When you will need cash during your cruise

 You probably won't need cash while you're on your cruise ship or at a private island, but having some cash could be quite helpful.

 The one area of a cruise ship that you absolutely do need cash is the casino.
 Even if you charge back to your room the amount you wish to gamble with, the casino will give you cash.

 If you're not a gambler, this won't be important, but plan to bring enough cash with you to use in the casino otherwise.
 While you are allowed to withdraw cash from the casino or ATM machine, there are fees for this service.